Small Area Labour Markets

-Mutual obligation requirements were suspended during the September quarter 2021 in areas affected by the Delta variant and associated lockdowns.
-While mutual obligation requirements were reinstated in October 2021, the suspension during the September quarter may have had an impact on the SALM data.
+The suspension of mutual obligation requirements can have an impact on the SALM data.
 This is because the ABS only considers someone to be unemployed if they are actively looking for work.
-It is possible that some job seekers may not have undertaken the job search that they normally would have, in which case they would be considered to be not in the labour force rather than unemployed.
+When mutual obligation requirements are suspended, it is possible that some job seekers may not have undertaken the job search that they normally would have, in which case they would be considered to be not in the labour force rather than unemployed.

 For more information on mutual obligation requirements, please see the Services Australia website.

 Mutual obligation requirements were temporarily suspended for a number of flood-affected Local Government Areas (LGAs) in New South Wales and south-east Queensland during the March quarter 2022.